Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters: Theoretical and Computational Details

-Various wave functions of the excited states contributing to the peaks in the spectrum were analyzed, and even bigger MRSDCI calculations were performed by including more references, if needed.
-The criteria of choosing a reference in the calculation was based upon the magnitude of the corresponding coefficients in the CI wave function of the excites states contributing to a peak in the spectrum.
-This process was repeated until the spectrum converges within acceptable tolerance and all the configurations which contribute to various excites states were included.
-The typical number of reference configurations and total number of configurations considered in the calculations of various isomers are given in Table \ref{tab:energies}.
-We have extensively used such approach in performing large-scale correlated calculations of linear optical absorption spectra of conjugated polymers \cite{mrsd_jcp_09,mrsd_prb_02,mrsd_prb_05,mrsd_prb_07}. and atomic clusters \cite{smallboron}.
+Various wave functions of the excited states contributing to the peaks in the spectrum obtained using a low-level CI calculations were analyzed, and even bigger MRSDCI calculations were performed by including more references, if needed.
+The criteria of choosing a reference configuration in the calculation was based upon the magnitude of the corresponding coefficients in the CI wave function of the excited states contributing to a peak in the spectrum.
+This process was repeated until the spectrum converges within acceptable tolerance and all the configurations which contribute to various excited states were included.
+The typical total number of configurations considered in the calculations of various isomers is given in Table \ref{tab:energies}.
+We have extensively used such approach in performing large-scale correlated calculations of linear optical absorption spectra of conjugated polymers \cite{mrsd_jcp_09,mrsd_prb_02,mrsd_prb_05,mrsd_prb_07}, and atomic clusters \cite{smallboron, borozene-sahu}.

-Since configuration interaction method is computationally very expensive, mainly, because the number of determinants to be considered increases exponentially with the number of electrons, and the number of molecular orbitals.
+The CI method is computationally very expensive, mainly, because the number of determinants to be considered increases exponentially with the number of electrons, and the number of molecular orbitals.
 Calculations on bigger clusters are prohibitive under such circumstances, and are very time consuming even for the clusters considered here.
-Therefore, whenever possible, efforts were made to minimize the computational time by using systems properties and some approximations.
 Point group symmetries (D$_{2h}$, and its subgroups) were taken into account, thereby making calculations for each symmetry subspace independent of each other.
-The core of the aluminum atom were frozen from excitations, keeping only three valence electrons active.
+The core of the aluminum atom was frozen from excitations, keeping only three valence electrons active per atom.
 Also an upper limit on the number of virtual orbitals was imposed, to restrict very high energy excitations.
-The effect of these approximations on the computed photoabsorption spectra has been studied carefully and is presented in the next section.
+The effect of these approximations on the computed photoabsorption spectra has been studied carefully, and is presented in the next section.

-\section{RESULTS AND DISCUSSION}
+\section{Results and Discussion}

-In this section, we have presented a systematic study of the convergence of our results and various approximations used.
-In the latter part, we discuss the results of our calculations of various clusters.
+In this section, first we present a systematic study of the convergence of our results and various approximations used.
+In the latter part, we discuss the results of our calculations on various clusters.